 The webinar was an introductory presentation designed for people new to agile, but experienced practitioners can also benefit from being aware of these two elements and looking for a healthy balance of attention within teams.
 People sometimes have a personal bias or natural aptitude for the people side of things or the process side of things.
 So why not ask the team if they think the system is in balance and what they suggest to restore any imbalances?

-As mentioned at the start of this post, the webinar recording is available.
-Register to view the recording here.
-If you know anyone who would benefit from learning more about Agile approaches in agile projects, please feel free to share this link.
+Find this webinar and more here.
+If you know anyone who would benefit from learning more about Agile approaches in agile projects, please feel free to share.

 Latest posts by Mike Griffiths (see all)